-Pipes can be made from corncob, meerschaum, olive wood, cherry wood, strawberry wood, ancient morta, clay, and perhaps other materials as well, but briar is by most considered to be the ultimate material for making pipes.
-Briar is a type of wood harvested from erica arborea, or “heath tree”.
-It possesses many desirable qualities for use in smoking pipes including very high heat tolerance, respiration, hardness, and beautiful grain.
-It is as expensive as wood goes, partially because until a heath tree is approximately 40 years old, its briar is not considered to be ready for harvesting.
-Additionally, once harvested, the briar must be boiled and dried to remove sap and moisture, but the process is long and must be carefully controlled to prevent the briar blocks from drying too quickly, which can result in splits or fissures in the wood.
+Pipes can be made from corncob, meerschaum, olive wood, cherry wood, strawberry wood, ancient morta, clay, and perhaps other materials as well, but briar is considered to be the ultimate material for making pipes.
+Briar is a type of wood harvested from erica arborea, or “heath tree”, and it’s prized in pipe making for its very high heat tolerance, respiration, hardness, and beautiful grain.
+It is as expensive as wood goes, mainly because until a heath tree is approximately 40 years old its briar is not considered to be ready for harvesting.
+Once harvested, the briar must be boiled and dried to remove sap and moisture, but the process is long and must be carefully controlled to prevent the briar blocks from drying too quickly, which can result in splits or fissures in the wood.
 Briar can be cut two different ways, and each way yields a unique looking block.
-“Ebauchons” are briar blocks that have been cut across the grain, while “plateaus” are cut with the grain and maintains the craggy outer surface of the briar burl.
-For your first pipe, you will most likely want to choose a smaller and less expensive ebauchon block as opposed to a pricey plateau.
+The more affordable “Ebauchons” are briar blocks that have been cut across the grain, while the pricier “plateaus” are cut with the grain and maintains the craggy outer surface of the briar burl.
 We carry both an ebauchon and a plateau pipe-kit.